sahiverse/sahiverse/README.md

-# Hey, I'm Sahithi 👋
+# Hey, I'm Sahithi 👋🏾

 I build things that (usually) work and keep improving the ones that don’t.

-🎓 Final-year student, aiming for SDE / AI & ML roles.

 🚀 Currently:
 - Building: PickBetter🌱